wmelvin/wmelvin/README.md

 <li><a href="https://github.com/wmelvin/flask-file-up">flask-file-up</a> - File Upload using Flask - demo - work-in-progress</li>
 <li><a href="https://github.com/wmelvin/flask-fileup-az">flask-fileup-az</a> - File Upload using Flask, Azure Storage, and MSAL.
 Demo/work-in-progress.</li>
 <li><a href="https://github.com/wmelvin/funcisox">funcisox</a> - Use Azure Durable Functions to process audio with the Sox utility (work-in-progress learning project).</li>
+<li><a href="https://github.com/wmelvin/ImagePicker">ImagePicker</a> - Desktop app for picking images and saving the list to a text file for use in another application.</li>
 <li><a href="https://github.com/wmelvin/scaffold-identity-cli">scaffold-identity-cli</a> - Explore identity scaffolding using dotnet CLI on Linux.</li>
 <li><a href="https://github.com/wmelvin/scaffold-identity-vs">scaffold-identity-vs</a> - Explore identity scaffolding in VS-2022.</li>
 <li><a href="https://github.com/wmelvin/tabulence">tabulence</a> - Firefox extension lists title and URL for all tabls in current window.</li>